awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

-# Use CodePipeline with AWS CodeBuild to test code and run builds<a name="how-to-create-pipeline"></a>
+# Use AWS CodePipeline with AWS CodeBuild to test code and run builds<a name="how-to-create-pipeline"></a>

 You can automate your release process by using AWS CodePipeline to test your code and run your builds with AWS CodeBuild\.